hapostgres/pg_auto_failover/docs/ref/pg_autoctl_drop_node.rst

 monitor database, and get it removed from the known list of nodes on the monitor.

-This operation is needed twice in a row for a node that doesn't exists anymore, because the node is supposed to be driven to the ``dropped`` state.
-When a node has been lost entirely, it's not going to be able to finish the procedure itself.
+Then option ``--force`` can be used when the target node to remove does not exist anymore.
+When a node has been lost entirely, it's not going to be able to finish the procedure itself, and it is then possible to instruct the monitor of the situation.

 Options
 -------